 - Make success criteria measurable (“support tickets down 25% within 90 days”), not aspirational, so you can prove the project worked.

-- Keep the purpose to a few sentences that a busy executive can read in fifteen seconds and approve.
+- Keep the purpose statement short enough that a busy executive can read it in fifteen seconds and understand immediately why the project matters.

-- Revisit the charter at major milestones; if reality has drifted far from it, that is a signal to run a formal change, not to quietly rewrite history.
+- Revisit the charter at major milestones.
+If reality has drifted significantly from it, that is a signal to run a formal change rather than quietly rewriting history.